-Full time and part-time employees who do not participate in the Pay in Lieu of Benefits Program will have vacation time available to them as set forth below.
+Full time employees who do not participate in the Pay in Lieu of Benefits Program will have vacation time available to them as set forth below.
 All other employees are not eligible for vacation benefits.

 SECTION 16.3.1 VACATION GUIDELINES